discretize/discretize-guides/builds/guardian/condi-firebrand/index.md

 - <MissingSkill name="Chapter 4: Stalwart Stand"/> places a field that pulses <Boon name="Resistance"/> to allies.
 This will help dealing with non-damaging conditions such as <Condition name="Blinded"/> and <Condition name="Slow"/>.
 - <MissingSkill name="Epilogue: Unbroken Lines"/> provides <Boon name="Protection"/>, <Boon name="Aegis"/>, <Boon name="Stability"/> as well as extra Toughness.
 - There is no set rotation in this Tome, use whatever skills you need for their utility and make sure to press Skill 5 as it is an incredibly strong skill.
-- You can camp in this Tome for a few extra seconds to get an extra cast on an important skill, for example a 2nd reflect.
-However only do this when absolutely needed as you will not have access to the boons and healing your weapon skills provide.
+- You can camp in this Tome for a few extra seconds to get an extra cast on an important skill, for example, a 2nd reflect.
+However only do this when needed as you will not have access to the boons and healing your weapon skills provide.

 </Advanced>